 3.1 The articulation of truth claims

 A significant aspect of news as a form of knowledge is the articulation of truth claims.
 The claims of providing verified and reliable news on a daily basis have discerned professional journalism from other forms of public information.
 This is what most news organizations promise to achieve.
-Such epistemic claims are articulated in meta-discourses about the norms and values of news journalism (Carlson, 2017).Most important, however, the claims are articulated in the conventional forms and language of news, in the ways in which the world is represented in text and talk (Ekström, 2002).
+Such epistemic claims are articulated in meta-discourses as well as in the conventional forms and language of news (Ekström, 2002).
 As Carlson (2017, p.
 73) argues, “News forms are laden with epistemological premises that shape the type of knowledge they communicate and, by extension, contain an argument for their legitimation.”
-In news discourse, truth-telling is typically shaped by the discursive constructions of factuality, constructions of out-there-ness, disguise of uncertainties, visuals indexing a reality to be taken for granted, the representation of reliable sources of information, forms of quoting, epistemic modalities of voices indicating factuality of statement, and the formal neutral voice of news presenters (Montgomery, 2007, pp. 33, 64).
+In news discourse, truth-telling is typically shaped by the discursive constructions of factuality, constructions of out-there-ness, disguise of uncertainties, visuals indexing a reality to be taken for granted, the representation of reliable sources of information, forms of quoting and the formal neutral voice of news presenters (Ekström & Westlund, 2019; Montgomery, 2007, pp. 33, 64).
 This is not to suggest that the epistemic claims of news are homogenous.
 They vary across sub-genres of news journalism.
 Interpretive, speculative and explicitly partisan news reporting — challenging the restrictions of impartiality — have, for example, been analyzed in several studies (Hutchby, 2011; Salgado & Strömbäck, 2012).
 Ultimately, how do the processes of dislocation affect the articulated truth claims of news journalism?
 Without claiming to be exhaustive, we identify three significant ways.